Our History Our Heritage

 JOUNEN KWYEOL WORKSHOP

 This 90 min creative workshop will enable 12 year 8 students to experience & learn something of St Lucian culture & Jounen Kweyol in words, food, a game, a song, using some recording of memories from 94 year old St Lucian Leome Martin.
-Students will taste fruit, soft drink, hear music, learn a song, some kweyol words & be guided to write short poems evoking their senses to respond to kweyol culture
+Students will taste fruit and soft drinks. hear music, learn a song some Kweyol words.
+Children will be guided to write short poems evoking their senses to respond to Kweyol culture

 The WW1 world of ORLANDO MARTINS

 British colonialism & it’s legacy for YEAR 5, 6, 7 through worksheets using archive images, & artefacts to chart significant events in Orlando’s life during the first half of the twentieth century.
 Five differentiated group activities show the world in 1914 through maps, archive photos and compiled resources: working as a stoker on a steam ship.

 What happened to him after the war?
 Race riots in British ports, The jobs he undertook in the UK, why?
 Including his film and theatre career in Britain and back in Nigeria.
 Student work in small groups and creatively present their findings to their class peers.
 90mins

 The colonial world of Orlando Martins piloted at in 2014 Glenfrome Primary, Fishponds Academy, Colston Girls history club.